-The A&I waterbody can be placed in Category 1 if all the following are true: Issue Condition Consumption Advisories No fish consumption advisory issued by the Alabama Department of Public Health (ADPH).
+The A 0.1 medical drawn hardened in Code and if all the fall and in contract the co The A&I waterbody can be placed in Category 1 if all the following are true: Issue Condition Consumption Advisories No fish consumption advisory issued by the Alabama Department of Public Health.
 Macroinvertebrate and Fish Assessments NA Chlorophyll a Data NA Toxic Pollutants No more than two exceedances of a particular toxic pollutant acute criterion in previous six years or more than one in a 3-year period.
-Conventional Parameters 41 No more than a 10% exceedance rate for any given parameter.
-42 Bacteriological Data A. A single sample result greater than 3,200 colonies/100 ml E. coli will requesteriological Data A. A single sample result greater than 3,200 colonies/100 ml E. coli will requesteriological Data B. 10% or less of single samples must be less than or equal to 3,200 colonies ml.
-42 Coastal Waters: A. 10% or less of single samples must be less than or equal to 500 colonies/100 ml.
+Conventional Parameters No more than a 10% exceedance rate for any given parameter.
+42 Non-Coastal Waters: The geometric mean E. Coli density must be less than or equal to 700 colonies/100 ml, and; 10% or less of single samples must be less than or equal to 3,200 colonies/100 ml.
+Coastal Waters: A. 10% or less of single samples must be less than or equal to 500 colonies/100 ml.

-41 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
-42 As determined by the binomial distribution function in Table 2.
+&lt;sup>41 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.

+&lt;sup>42 As determined by the binomial distribution function in Table 17.